 Originally posted 2023-04-14 18:48:17.

 Firstly, ‘gay’ does not mean what it means in the West.
-It specifically refers to an unmasculine or effeminate male and note: not necessarily a homosexual one.
-‘Gay’ in this context is equivalent to bakla, beki, bading, bayot, waria, kathoey and over a hundred others, usually translated as ‘ladyboy’.
+It specifically refers to an unmasculine or effeminate male and note.
+‘Gay’ in this context can denote someone who is gynephilic (attracted to femininity) or androphilic (attracted to masculinity.)
+Locally it is equivalent to bakla, beki, bading, bayot, waria, kathoey and over a hundred others, usually translated as ‘ladyboy’.
 This literally means ‘having the body of a boy but the spirit of a lady’ and this understanding is consistent.
-It does not specifically refer to transwomen, though this error is frequently made.
+It does not specifically refer to outwardly feminised males, though this error is frequently made.
 An almost completely conventional-looking male can also be a ladyboy.

-Locally, ladyboys appear in two main forms, ‘shorthair’ and ‘longhair’.
-Shorthairs, as you might guess, tend to wear floppy hairdos, still recognisably bakla but which can be concealed easily.
+In the Philippines, ladyboys appear in two main forms, ‘short-hair’ and ‘longhair’.
+Short-hairs, as you might guess, tend to wear floppy hairdos, still recognisably feminine but which can be concealed easily.
 Their dress code depends on the social situation.
-At work, they might wear a shirt and slacks while at night they would probably wear something more feminine.
+At work, they might wear a shirt and slacks while at night they would probably wear something more feminine and quite possibly a wig.
 Longhairs wear feminine clothing all the time.
-Both classes will be taking hormones as long as they can afford them.
+Both classes will likely be taking hormones as long as they can afford them.
+These are often in the form of contraceptive pills, but injected forms of oestrogen, usually estradiol, are popular too.
+The effect of these in not to ‘change sex’ but to make the individual more feminine.

-Universally, however, all gays, ladyboys etc have a quality which is described in the Philippines as ‘having green blood’.
-A male with green blood can never be a man.
-Green blood is acquired through sexual contact with other males but also through dreaming about them, or, importantly, being fascinated with one’s own femininity, again either in fantasy or by wearing feminine clothing and accessories.
-It may also e acquired by being ‘girly’, small, artistically talented and so on.
+All gays, ladyboys etc. have a quality which is described in the Philippines as ‘having green blood.’
+A male with this can never be a man, because it signifies that he is unmasculine.
+Green blood can be innate, present from childhood, or it may be acquired through sexual contact with other males; but also through dreaming about them, or, importantly, being fascinated with one’s own femininity, again either in fantasy or by wearing feminine clothing and accessories.
+This phenomenon is called Autogynephilia and it is the stimulus for all males who desire to appear to be feminine; they are sexually stimulated by their own appearance as girls.
+Green blood may also be acquired by being ‘girly’, small, artistically talented and so on.

-There is no difference between a longhair and a shorthair, other than appearance.
+There is no difference between a longhair and a short-hair, other than appearance.
 Both have ‘green blood’, that is, in Tagalog, berding dugo.
 Indeed they might jokingly greet each other saying ‘Berde ba ang dugo mo, ate?’
 (Is the blood in your veins green, sister?)
-This insight is relevant in the West, too: there is no difference between a feminine homosexual boy and a homosexual transsexual, other than the way they appear.
+This insight is relevant in the West, too: there is no difference between a feminine boy and a transsexual, other than the way they appear.
 The first hides her feminine nature, the second immerses herself in it.
-However, all genuine homosexuals are potentially transsexual, so a change in circumstances, in the West as elsewhere, may lead to completion.
-That is because the state of being a quasi-masculine homosexual is unstable and the only resolution is to bring sexuality and gender fully into alignment — that is, to complete.
+However, all feminine boys are potentially transsexual, so a change in circumstances, in the West as elsewhere, may lead to completion.
+That is because the state of being a feminine boy is unstable and the only resolution is to bring sexuality and gender fully into alignment — that is, to complete or desist; but the latter is rarely chosen.

 Blanchard Types

-The two main classifications of transwomen, homosexual and non-homosexual, described by Dr Blanchard do appear across southeast Asia, but there are marked differences from the Western model, caused by cultural variation.
-The most striking of these is that almost all ‘non-homosexual’ transwomen actually pursue men exclusively.
-Note also that both shorthairs and longhairs can be in either Blanchard class.
+The two main classifications of male trans expression, homosexual and non-homosexual, described by Dr Ray Blanchard, do appear across southeast Asia, but there are marked differences from the Western model, caused by cultural variation.
+The most striking of these is that almost all ‘non-homosexual’ ladyboys (actually an oxymoron) are androphilic; they pursue men exclusively, regardless of whether they prefer to be sexually dominant or submissive.
+This contradicts Blanchard.
+Note also that both short-hairs and longhairs can be in either Blanchard class.

 Why would that be?

-In the first place, these are all very conservative cultures.
-In fact, being transsexual or transvestite is in a sense a conservative statement.
-In all these cultures, the virginity of young girls is strongly protected and in some, breaching this rule could result in the death of both parties.
-Fortunately this is rare, but in the Philippines, for example, unmarried girls, especially those from good families, are simply not available for sex.
-I know that visitors to the red-light zones might raise an eyebrow at this but a little investigation will quickly reveal that almost all the women in sex work are actually single mothers who, because of a careless slip (and probably alcohol) fell pregnant as a teenager and thereafter were unable to find a husband.
+In the first place, these are conservative cultures.
+In all, the virginity of young girls is strongly protected and in some, breaching this rule could result in the death of both parties.
+Fortunately this is rare, but in the Philippines, for example, unmarried girls, especially those from good families, are generally not available for sex.
+I know that visitors to the red-light zones might raise an eyebrow at this but a little investigation will quickly reveal that almost all the women in sex work are actually single mothers who, because of a careless slip (and probably alcohol) or a delinquent partner, fell pregnant as a teenager and thereafter were unable to find a husband.
 They are literally ‘fallen women’.

 Michael Tan put it like this: